-There will be 12 graded programming labs which you will complete in class and submit to me via email by the end of the meeting and no later than 18:00.
+There will be 10 graded programming labs which you will complete in class and submit them via Canvas by the end of the meeting and no later than 18:00 of the same day.
 They will be graded as pass/fail, i.e., every submitted exercise will count as 10 points, while every missed exercise will receive 0 points.